Using an email GIF is a great way to make your email stand out and catch the eye of your subscribers.

-Now, two decades later, the animated GIF has taken on a much different significance, one that has become an emblem of pop culture for marketers, social media aficionados and millennials alike.
+Nowadays, the animated GIF is wildly popular, and has become an emblem of pop culture for marketers, social media aficionados and millennials alike.
 Heck, even your mother and grandmother probably know what GIFs are.

-Unlike the clunky, slow-to-load GIFs of the past, today’s GIFs are now reasonably sized for modern broadband and 4G wireless connections.
+Unlike the clunky, slow-to-load GIFs of the past, today’s GIFs are now reasonably sized for modern wireless connections.
 Designers have also largely developed an understanding of how to incorporate the animation into website and email design, making them a great addition to your marketing emails.

 When to use GIFs in your emails